sopnode/kube-install/tests/draw-results.md

 * apparently the DNS IP endpoint on `10.96.0.10` is configured to NOT answer ICMP; if tested on the wired side only, a ping to `10.96.0.10` from the testpod will fail, BUT that IP address does solve hostnames when doing e.g. `host github.com 10.96.0.10`
 * same for the `10.96.0.1`; that is why `check-api` checks for that properly using curl, but that was not the case at the beginning
+* note that `check-http` has 3 destinations, 2 of which are fqdn's; so when `check-dns` fails, the best that `check-http` can achieve is 1/3

 +++